How Does a Probate Sale Work?

 The IRS automatically places a lien against a decedent's assets until it can be determined whether the estate will owe estate taxes.
 It can't be sold until such time as it's established that the estate doesn't owe this federal tax and the lien is released.
 This can delay the closing process considerably.

 Finally, buying a house in probate can require using the services of an attorney, as well as a real estate agent who specializes in probate sales.
 These sales require unique contracts and documents that aren't common in other types of real estate transactions, so this specialized knowledge can be helpful.

 The Bottom Line

-The Balance does not provide tax, investment, or financial services and advice.
-The information is being presented without consideration of the investment objectives, risk tolerance or financial circumstances of any specific investor and might not be suitable for all investors.
-Past performance is not indicative of future results.
-Investing involves risk including the possible loss of principal.
+NOTE: The Balance does not provide tax, investment, or financial services and advice.
+The information here is presented without consideration of the investment objectives, risk tolerance, or financial circumstances of any specific investor, and it might not be suitable for all investors.
+Investing involves risks, including the possible loss of principal.